breakfixrepeat/haxtools/README.md

 ***A highly customised CTF, bug bounty hunting & penetration testing environment based on the official kali-rolling docker image.***

-Haxtools provides a wrapper for the [haxtools docker image](https://hub.docker.com/repository/docker/infosux/haxtools/general) (and any other docker image for that matter) by sourcing itself within your shells rc file.
+Haxtools provides a wrapper for the [haxtools docker image](https://hub.docker.com/repository/docker/infosux/haxtools/general) (and any other docker image for that matter) by sourcing itself within your shell's rc file.

 Installation is straightforward and doesn't require any prior experience with docker (though this will help if you wish to further customize Haxtools or add your own custom commands).

-# Get Started
+## 🚀 Get Started
-**1.** Install docker
+**1.** Install Docker

 **2.** Clone this repository:
 ```
 git clone https://github.com/0xC0FFEEEE/haxtools ~/.haxtools
 ```

-**3.** Add the following to your shells RC file:
+**3.** Add the following to your shell's RC file:
 ```
 # Haxtools
 export HAXTOOLS_VERSION=cli # Set this to 'gui' to use the larger image equipped with GUI apps